EveryOneIsGross/MoRe/README.md

 ## Overview
 MoRe analyzes JSONL (JSON Lines) files, compares specified fields within each JSON object, and calculates relevance scores using a combination of language models and traditional NLP techniques.
 It's designed to provide a robust, multi-faceted approach to assessing field relevance within structured data.

+## Features
+- JSONL structure analysis and visualization
+- Configurable field comparison
+- Multi-model relevance scoring using a diversity of local language models
+- Traditional NLP scoring methods (cosine similarity, Jaccard similarity)
+- Aggregated scoring to reduce bias and noise
+- Detailed logging of all comparisons and scores
+- Colorized console output for improved readability

 ![image](https://github.com/user-attachments/assets/b05efae1-7a00-4845-be9f-66905e00fe12)

 ```results